puneet-softdev/puneet-softdev/README.md

 ### Hi there 👋

-I'm working as a Technical Consultant for Android at Deloitte USI (Big4)
+I'm working as a Technical Consultant for Android at Deloitte USI (Big4) Also Google Certified Android Dev with Kotlin

-I started my career as an Android Developer with company like Public Health Technologies Delhi, Dew Solutions (CMMI Level 5) and with clients like Vodafone, iTrade Network US with exposure on products like B2B, B2C
+I started my career as an Android Developer with company like Public Health Technologies Delhi, Dew Solutions (CMMI Level 5) and with clients like Vodafone, iTrade Network US, Zenius (1 Million Downloads) with exposure on products like B2B, B2C

-I'm active technical blogger with part of 3 Publications.
+Active technical blogger with part of 3 Publications on Medium with over 10k+ Views & 1k+ Claps on Single Article about Android Best Practices

 With that I took initiative like
 -> Managining, Preparing PPT's and Speaking at Engineering Meet at Deloitte USI